Ruvyrom/Ruvomain-Protocole/README.md

 - [License](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/LICENSE)

 ---
-# Ruvomain Protocol
-**The Industrialized Approach to Android Performance & Privacy.**

-The Ruvomain Protocol is a modular, audited, and reproducible architecture designed to maximize hardware efficiency for the Samsung Galaxy S24+ (Exynos 2400) without root access.
-By eliminating non-essential telemetry and background bloatware, we achieve true "Deep Sleep" states, elite thermal management, and 11h+ SOT.

-### Why this approach?
-*Some ask: "Why a protocol instead of just a simple list?"*

-**Ruvomain is built for sustainability, not one-off use.** Unlike static lists that break with every OS update, Ruvomain uses a modular JSON-based architecture.
-This ensures **safe, consistent, and maintainable optimization** that evolves with your device—so you don't have to rebuild your debloat list from scratch every time Samsung pushes an update.

----
 ## 🚀 Key Results (One UI 8.5)
 *   **SoT:** **11h+** on a single charge.
 *   **Idle Drain:** **~0.2-0.5%/h** (Near-zero).
 *   **Thermals:** Stable **~37°C** under mixed load.
 *   **Knox Integrity:** **100% Safe** (No root, no bootloader unlocking).

----
-## 💡  Philosophy
-The conventional approach to "debloating" (manually running random ADB commands) is obsolete.
-It lacks consistency and is impossible to maintain. **The Ruvomain Protocol** shifts this paradigm by treating system optimization as an **industrialized engineering process**.

-We don't "trick" the system; we curate it.
-By surgically removing non-essential services while maintaining framework stability, we ensure the device performs at its peak potential.

 ---
 ## 📦 Protocol Hierarchy